 The Metropolitan Museum NYC via Artsy

-And if you like a richer look, neutral medium brown floors are versatile and classic too.
+And if you like a richer look, neutral medium brown floors are versatile and timeless too.

 Stacked stone should only be installed if you are building a lake house, a ski cabin or if your house is more countrified.